Experience-Digital-MS/eBusinessCard/README.md

 **Request:** Please **follow our LinkedIn page** as a token of appreciation https://www.linkedin.com/company/experiencedigitalms

-**Contactless Business Card:** This components adds a user profile page in your app.
+**Contactless Business Card:** This component adds a user profile page in your app.
 The data source used is Office 365 but you can change it to Microsoft 365 or Dynamics 365 if need be.
 The QR code is generated via web api and it doesn't requires a power automate flow.
 This can be really handy for your Sales Team or Field Service Team, to enable them with a no contact business card sharing at no cost and saving you dollars.
+Someone scanning the QR code will allow them to save the contact details on both iOS and android devices.

 **Instructions:**